xuintl/RobotaPsyche/March 9 - Midterm/README.md

-## Retrospection
+## Roadmap

-I have made a roadmap of what to achieve after drafting possible features:
+I have made a list of objectives after drafting possible features as an upgrade of the previous ecosystem assignment:

 - [x] variation in insect properties represented by the gradient;
 - [x] day and night modes with two different sets of fireflies behavior;